-The members of the Shareholder Relations, Communication and Development Committee are Bud Carter, William H. Keogler, Jr., Donald S. Moss, and Neil H. Strickland.
+The members of the Shareholder Relations, Communication and Development Committee are Bud Carter, William H. Keogler, Jr., Donald S. Moss, and Neil H. Strickland, all of whom are independent directors.
 The primary function of the Shareholder Relations, Communication and Development Committee is to advise the board of directors on various stockholders' issues including market conditions, issues relating to net proceeds raised from stockholders and communications with stockholders.
-During 2003, the Shareholder Relations, Communication and Development Committee held five meetings.
+During 2004, the Shareholder Relations, Communication and Development Committee held seven meetings.